easybuilders/easybuild-tutorial/docs/index.md

 * Python 2.7 or 3.5+
 * an environment modules tool (see the ``module`` command)

-    * we warmly recommend [Lmod](https://lmod.readthedocs.io), a modern environment modules tool implemented in Lua
+    * we recommend [Lmod](https://lmod.readthedocs.io), a modern environment modules tool implemented in Lua
     * for more information on the environment modules tools supported by EasyBuild, see [here](https://easybuild.readthedocs.io/en/latest/Installation.html#required-modules-tool)